 CAPA is a general method applied in various business contexts: HR, accounting, manufacturing, etc can all benefit from this systemic approach to adverse events and process improvement.

 However, CAPA is more than just a general-purpose tool: it’s also a mandatory process in the development of products for regulated markets.
-In industries like automotive, aerospace, or medical device development, various standards and regulations require the use and thorough documentation of a Corrective Action, Preventive Action approach.
+In industries like automotive, aerospace, or medical device development, various standards and regulations require the use and thorough documentation of a Corrective Action, Preventive Action approach as an area of risk management & quality assurance.
 It’s considered a standard practice in Good Manufacturing Practice (GMP), as well as certain ISO and FDA regulations.
 Before we go into the details, though, let’s cover the basics!

 What is CAPA?

 In short, CAPA is a systemic strategy to reducing risks and improving processes.
 Corrective Action, Preventive Action provides a structured approach to identifying (potential) problems and their root causes, devising solutions for those problems, and documenting the solution so that similar issues don’t arise in the future.

 It has been referred to as the “immune system” of an organization – indeed, it does help you get out of trouble, and stay out of trouble.
 CAPA is a great tool to help identify the sources of actual or potential issues, and manage these opportunities for improvement.

 CAPA is an all-encompassing tool that may (and should) be applied to software development, product manufacturing, documentation, procedures, and systems, ensuring that undesirable situations don’t arise, or arise less frequently in all these domains.

 Using Corrective Actions, Preventive Actions for improvement